 Amy Youngs wears Mirror Mask and looks at a woman.

-As I watched the use of these masks for the evening at the Glass Axis I observed that the works seem to have a strange disarming effect and somehow push face to face communication, which can often be fraught with self-conscious feedback loops and allow it to emerge into a level of play and fun.
+As I watched the use of these masks for the evening at the Glass Axis, I observed that the works seem to have a strange disarming effect and somehow push face-to-face communication, which can often be fraught with self-conscious feedback loops and allow it to emerge into a level of play and fun.

 Appearances are only mask deep.